Coinage of the Republic of Siena: History and characteristics of the Sienese coinage

 The slow decline of the imperial authority and the decline of episcopal power led to the birth of a secular government in Siena.
-The city, which had become a free commune with a strong economic growth, now developed in its internal institutions, could not ignore the advantages deriving from the management of its own city mint and therefore already in the twelfth century the rising Sienese Republic was pressing for obtaining the right to mint coins.
+The city, which had become a free commune with a strong economic growth, now developed in its internal institutions, could not ignore the advantages derived from the management of its own city mint.
+Therefore, in the twelfth century, the rising Sienese Republic was pressing for obtaining the right to mint coins.

-On March 22, 1176, the cities of Siena and Florence, still without their own coinage, entered into a monetary agreement mutually undertaking to use the currency of Pisa for their commercial transactions, but the agreement did not last for long.
+On March 22, 1176, the cities of Siena and Florence, still without their own coinage, entered into a monetary agreement and mutual undertaking to use the currency of Pisa for their commercial transactions, but the agreement did not last for long.
 On 2 February 1180 there was an official agreement between Siena and the archbishop of Mainz for the latter's release from the imprisonment of the Marquis Corrado di Monferrato.
 The high prelate was also an imperial chancellor of Frederick I and under oath he undertook to obtain from the emperor the confirmation of the Sienese coin, in exchange for the payment of the ransom of 400 lire by the city.
 This clue therefore suggests that coins were already minted in a clandestine way in Siena before 1180.
-Although the concession diploma has never been traced, there is an indirect confirmation of the imperial authorization to the mint from a document of Henry VI dated May 1186 in which the city of Siena was deprived of the possibility of minting coins after being besieged (right then returned five months later).
+Although the concession diploma has never been traced, there is an indirect confirmation of the imperial authorization to mint from a document of Henry VI dated May 1186 in which the city of Siena was deprived of the possibility of minting coins after being besieged (right then returned five months later).